-- Define the oracle problem
+- The oracle problem

-- Outline the job of an oracle
+- The job of an oracle

-- Identify the security risks of centralized oracles
+- The security risks of centralized oracles

 The Oracle Problem

-Bridging the connection between the blockchain (on-chain) and the outside world (off-chain) requires an additional and separate piece of infrastructure known as an ‘oracle’.
+Bridging the connection between the blockchain (on-chain) and the outside world (off-chain) requires an additional and separate piece of infrastructure known as an oracle.

-- Listen – monitor the blockchain network to check for any incoming user or smart contract requests for off-chain data
+- Listen – monitor the blockchain network to check for any incoming user or smart contract requests for off-chain data.

-- Extract – fetch data from one or multiple external systems such as off-chain APIs hosted on third party web servers
+- Extract – fetch data from one or multiple external systems such as off-chain APIs hosted on third-party web servers.

 Why Blockchains Can’t Solve the Oracle Problem